None But The Lonely Heart (Tales From The Crypt" episode 1/ season 4 (1992))

 Remember the show Scare Tactics?
 The one where an unsuspecting victim gets pranked by their friends and family in elaborate scenarios inspired by horror movies?
 Now, I always wondered what will happen if prank shows like this screw with the wrong guy?
 Maybe someone too unstable to understand that everything's a joke?
 Would there be misunderstandings?
 Lawsuits?
 Or perhaps, even murder?

 Come to think of it, wasn't there already a slasher that did this "what if" situation?
 A 2013 indie called Hazmat?
-Welp, it looks like there that movie may have a competition as Australia decided to join this bandwagon and give us Scare Campaign!
+Welp, it looks like that movie may have competition as Australia decided to join this bandwagon and give us Scare Campaign!
 A cheesy sounding title for a surprisingly awesome movie.

-Setting up a haunting-themed prank precisely at their victims's prior establishment, a near-rundown mental hospital, things obviously start out rocky as the good doc slowly loses it the further the prank goes.
+Setting up a haunting-themed prank precisely at their victim's prior establishment, a near-rundown mental hospital, things obviously start out rocky as the good doc slowly loses it the further the prank goes.
 Inevitably, the doctor snaps and begins a bloody killing spree, slowly trailing from one twist reveal to the next as the massacre gets messier and more dangerous.

-Straight out of the noggins of Cameron and Colin Cairnes, who you may remember as the writer and director brother team behind the most illegally pirated horror flick, 100 Bloody Acres, Scare Campaign is the two's second feature film and (personally) an improvement from their first feature, as well as a proud addition to the growing number of Ozploited slashers.
+Straight out of the noggins of Cameron and Colin Cairnes, who you may remember as the writer and director brother team behind the most illegally pirated horror flick, 100 Bloody Acres (2012), Scare Campaign is the two's second feature film and (personally) an improvement from their first feature, as well as a proud addition to the growing number of Ozploited slashers.

 Basically, it's a bodycounter that lets you think you have an idea where the plot is heading, only to use almost every little detail hinted before, during and after the killing spree to make nasty bloody twists out of them.
 The further the plot goes, the more messed-up the surprises get, in a direction almost similar to a 2011 slasher called The Task wherein its plot started as a kidnapping before turning into a TV game show-going-deadly-wrong kind of shenanigan, only to tackle more reveals in the end.
 The difference between that movie and Scare Campaign, however, is that Campaign has the energy and direction to keep the flow going thanks to a more tolerable set of leads, a hectic-yet-workable pacing, and a witty direction that both kept and played around with the predictable slasher formula.